calvin-cs262-fall2019-teamH/TurtleTracker/README.md

 ---

 # Running the App
-To run the front-end app, run `npm start`.
+To run the front-end app, run `expo start`.
 Note you may need to run `npm install` the first time you run the app.

 ---